ASE A4 Steering and Suspension Practice Test

 - A. The trailing control arm bushings.

-- B. The steering rack mounting bushings.
+- B. The rack and pinion mounting bushings.

 - C. The leading control arm bushings.